Modern Slavery and Human Trafficking Statement

 Our Suppliers

-Bruntwood expects all of its suppliers, contractor and service providers to act ethically, with integrity and to have in place effective systems and controls to combat modern slavery place anywhere in their own business or in any of their supply chains.
-Before a new supplier, contractor or service provider is approved, appropriate due diligence on the supplier will be carried out.
-As part of the process, the supplier’s policies will be reviewed or they will be required to adhere to our policy if they do not have their own policy in this area.
-New suppliers will only be approved once they have completed this due diligence process.
+Bruntwood expects all of its suppliers, contractors and service providers to act ethically, with integrity and to have in place effective systems and controls to combat modern slavery anywhere in their own business or in any of their supply chains.
+Before a new supplier, contractor or service provider is approved, appropriate due diligence on the supplier will be carried out depending on their assessed risk.
+As part of the process, the supplier’s policies may be reviewed or they may be required to adhere to our policy if they do not have their own policy in this area.
+New suppliers will only be approved once they satisfy Bruntwood's due diligence process.